The capital of Japan is a total bucket list destination.

 Koejni is one of the best places to stay in Tokyo if you’re into nightlife but are traveling on a budget.
 There are so many cool little izakaya and drinking spots where you can eat, drink, and be merry for half the price of somewhere like Ginza or Roppongi.

 Not all about the modern-day, Koenji has no fewer than 12 temples—from the 18th-century Chosenji temple to the 16th-century Saijoji temple.

 The downside?
-Accommodation in the neighborhood isn’t as varied as other districts.
+Accommodation in the neighborhood isn’t as varied as in other districts.
 It’s a local part of town, after all.

-However, there are a few good mid-range hotels and low-key guesthouses which make for a top budget stay in Tokyo.
+However, there are a few good mid-range hotels and low-key guesthouses which make for a top-budget stay in Tokyo.

 Markets, museums, seedy shops, salarymen, food stalls, and a big, beautiful park—Ueno really does have it all.
 This bustling Tokyo district is a well-balanced combination of all things that make the city so much fun.

 Sprawling Ueno Park anchors the area’s sights and is a very popular spot for early evening strolls, local events, and practically overflows with people during the famous cherry blossom season.